margaretmf/margaretmf.github.io/poetry.md

 The joys of yesterday exist forever.
 The mistakes of the past are indeed, just that, past, behind, and events to learn from.
 In the words of the poet, 'let bygones be bygones.'
-THe wisdom from the ancients, recorded in annals, chronicles, and stories will live for eternity.
+The wisdom from the ancients, recorded in annals, chronicles, and stories will live for eternity.
 His story from antiquity is continuous, ever-renewing and cyclical.

 <br>